H-Moji-H/Electricity-Consumption/README.md

 ### Repository Contents
   Notebook: Full analysis and visualization code in Python.
   #
-  Dataset: Hourly electricity usage and solar generation data for 2020.
+  Dataset: Hourly use of electricity and solar generation data for 2020.
   #
   Report: Comprehensive insights and results of the analysis.